Winners

 Award icon

-Best Charity / Social Enterprise Award
+Best Charity of the Year Award

 Winner: Momentum Children’s Charity